-EIA's new website is the latest in a series of initiatives that improve the agency's capacity to meet the evolving needs of our diverse customers.
-Further improvements to the site are planned throughout 2011.
+EIA's new website was one of a series of initiatives that improved the agency's capacity to meet the evolving needs of our diverse customers.
+Further improvements to the site continue.
 This was the first major redesign of EIA.gov in six years and the third since its inception in 1995.

 How to link to EIA.gov